jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 using magics
 ^^^^^^^^^^^^

-Above tools can be tedious to edit long javascipt files.
+The above tools can be tedious to edit long javascipt files.
 Hopefully we provide the ``%%javascript`` magic.
 This allows you to quickly inject javascript into the notebook.
 Still the javascript injected this way will not survive reloading.
-Hence it is a good tool for testing an refinig a script.
+Hence it is a good tool for testing and refining a script.

 You might see here and there people modifying css and injecting js into notebook by reading file and publishing them into the notebook.
-Not only this often break the flow of the notebook and make the re-execution of the notebook broken, but it also mean that you need to execute those cells on all the notebook every time you need to update the code.
+Not only can this often break the flow of the notebook and break the re-execution, but it also mean that you need to execute those cells on all the notebook every time you need to update the code.

-This can still be usefull in some cases, like the ``%autosave`` magic that allows to control the time between each save.
+This can still be useful in some cases, like the ``%autosave`` magic that allows to control the time between each save.
 But this can be replaced by a Javascript dropdown menu to select save interval.